-Provisions of the warrants granted in July 2022 could discourage an acquisition of us by a third party.
+Provisions of the Warrants could discourage an acquisition of us by a third party.

-Certain provisions of the common stock warrants granted by us in July 2022 could make it more difficult or expensive for a third party to acquire us.
-The common stock warrants granted by us in July 2022 prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under the common stock warrants.
-Further, the common stock warrants granted by us in July 2022 provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such common stock warrants at a price described in such warrants (based on the Black Scholes Value of such warrants).
-These and other provisions of the common stock warrants could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to stockholders.
+Certain provisions of the Warrants could make it more difficult or expensive for a third party to acquire us.
+The Warrants prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under each of the July 2022 Common Warrants, the December

+2022 Common Warrants and the April 2023 Common Warrants, as applicable.
+Further, each of July 2022 Common Warrants, the December 2022 Common Warrants and the April 2023 Common Warrants provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such warrants at a price described in the applicable warrants (based on the Black Scholes Value of such warrants).
+These and other provisions of the Warrants could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to stockholders.